SWAT-engineering/dan-design/c-struct-style/c-struct-based.md

 `Info` defines another type, that depends on `Name`.
 If we start the execution at `Info`, the result of that execution will be a data structure containing fields `name` of the user-defined type `Name`, and field `email` of the primitive type `u8[]`.

-# Defining and using types in DAN
+## Types

+The main metaphor in DAN is that types correspond to parsers.
+However, for computation purposes, we also need plain types that are not associated to any parsing process.
+Therefore, we can distinguish non-token types such as `string`, `int`, `bool`, and token types such as `u8` (unsigned byte), `s8` (signed byte), `u16` (unsigned 16-bit word), `s128` (unsigned 128-bit word), etc. Both kinds of types can be aggregated in list types, specified as `T[]`, where `T` is a type, e.g.: `int[]`, `string[]`, `u8[]`.
+Notice that that the latter example is a list that is composed of token types, and therefore is also considered to be a token type.

+Besides the aforementioned primitive types, user can define their own (token) types via `struct` or `choice` declarations.

-In DAN, types can be either user-defined or primitive.
-In this section, we review the available primitive types and how to define new user-defined types.
+In this section, we review in detail the available primitive types and how to define new user-defined types.

 ## Primitive token types